© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey at Denham Castle is a scheduled monument protected by Historic England under reference 1006020.
 View the official record →

-Denham Castle is a motte and bailey castle situated in Suffolk, England, representing a fortification of Norman date.
+Denham Castle is a motte and bailey castle situated in Suffolk, England, representing a typical Norman fortification of the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006020.

 Motte and bailey at Denham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006020.